Ron Mason

 Ronald Herbert Mason (January 14, 1940 – June 13, 2016) was a Canadian ice hockey player, head coach, and university executive.
-A head coach of various American universities, most notably Michigan State University (MSU), he was the most successful coach in NCAA ice hockey history between 1993 and 2012 with 924 wins, until Jerry York (Boston College) become the new winningest coach with his 925th career win on December 29, 2012.
+A head coach of various American universities, most notably Michigan State University (MSU), he was the most successful coach in NCAA ice hockey history between 1993 and 2012 with 924 wins, until Jerry York (Boston College) became the new winningest coach with his 925th career win on December 29, 2012.
 Mason was athletic director at MSU from 2002 to 2008.
 He then served as senior advisor for the USHL Muskegon Lumberjacks.
 On December 2, 2013, Mason was inducted into the United States Hockey Hall of Fame.

 Family

 Ron Mason was born the son of Harvey Mason, a salesman, and Agnes Mackay Mason, an elementary school teacher.
 He married the former Marion Bell on June 8, 1963.
 They had two daughters, Tracey (born 1963) and Cindy (born 1968) and two grandsons, Tyler and Travis.
 Travis was a defenseman on the Michigan State University hockey team until his graduation in 2016.
 Mason had one sister, Marion Mason Rowe.